celskeggs/software-trust/README.md

 Note: I do not perform security audits and do not confirm that I understand 100% of the code.

+# Index

+The following software is included here:

+1. password-store 1.6.5

 # Suggestions and contributions

 I haven't taken any suggestions or contributions yet.
 Feel free to submit them,